How is Professional Speaking and Selling Similar Yet Different?

 Knowing how to sell and market are essential skills for every entrepreneur – NO exceptions!

-I consider myself lucky in that I studied the ‘job almost guaranteed’ business degree with an MBA in Marketing and fell into sales at my first professional position.
-Now I belong to CAPS – the Canadian Professional Speakers Association – the association of choice for experts who speak for 10+ years where I learned about the business of speaking for a living.
+I consider myself lucky in that I studied Business with an MBA in Marketing and was forced to learn how to sell at IBM.
+I also belonged to CAPS – the Canadian Professional Speakers Association – the association of choice for experts who speak for 10+ years where I learned about the business of speaking for a living.

 Being introverted and extroverted are the extremes.
 The majority of us 60-70% are ambiverts.
-We can be more introverted and extroverted, depending on the situation but generally we’re not extreme in our personalities or need to shun or shine in the spotlight.
-AND contrary to what most people think, us #Ambiverts make the best #sales people NOT the stereotypical #extroverts who talk too much!… Click To Tweetand make it all about themselves.
+We can be more introverted and extroverted, depending on the situation but generally, we’re not extreme in our personalities or need to shun or shine in the spotlight.
+AND contrary to what most people think, us Ambiverts make the best #sales people NOT the stereotypical #extroverts who talk too much and make it all about themselves.

 How is speaking and selling similar: